 • The urgency of the project

-• Estimated number of hours required to complete
+• Estimated number of hours required to complete the project

 Be aware that the rate quoted at the beginning of the project will change if the scope of the project changes.
 If additional features are added or if you decide to take an idea in a new direction not covered by the initial plan, the designer’s costs will reflect these changes.